cplusplusjasper/awesome-resources/websites.md

 ## Websites

+[Addon](https://github.com/ClearURLs/Addon/): an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.

 [Apollo-11](https://github.com/chrislgarry/Apollo-11): Original Apollo 11 Guidance Computer (AGC) source code for the command and lunar modules.

 [app-ideas](https://github.com/florinpop17/app-ideas): A Collection of application ideas which can be used to improve your coding skills.